 Nazi Germany infamously broadcast “make peace” propaganda into France right before invasion:

 And Nazi propaganda cells convinced groups of Americans to protest for peace with Hitler, giving him little or no resistance, even during WWII.
-Note how “America First” (AFC) disinformation campaigns now are described by historians:
+Note how “America First” disinformation campaigns now are described by historians:

 Hitler’s dictatorship repudiated both democracy and human rights.
 The Nazi empire was the arena in which Hitler’s master race philosophy was to be put into practice.
 Censorship prevented the German press from exciting the conscience of the nation.
 There could never have been a successful passive resistance movement against the Nazis.
-The inability of members of the AFC to recognize this, especially men like Hutchins of Chicago, and Norman Thomas, is remarkable.
+The inability of members of [America First] to recognize this, especially men like Hutchins of Chicago, and Norman Thomas, is remarkable.

 Inability of Americans to recognize harms from promoting Nazism definitely is remarkable, then and now.
 It’s probably fair to say it’s almost as bad as inability of Americans to recognize harms from promoting symbolism for white-supremacist “Confederate” states that Nazi Germany had used as inspiration.